 The two APIs that I wish to consider in this article are mature, well developed and stable.
 They've been in the product for a very long time.
 Nevertheless, they are still used and still very much a useful pair of development options.
-In fact, they both play a very important part in integration and the Web Self Service interface is used by the Connector which provides the integration between Sage BMS products like Sage X3 and Sage 200 (UK) with the Sales, Marketing and Service modules that form the heart of Sage CRM.
+In fact, they both play a very important part in integration and the Web Self Service interface is used by the Connector which provides the integration between Sage 200cloud (UK) with the Sales, Marketing and Service modules that form the heart of Sage CRM.

 Web Self Service is COM based extension to Sage CRM using classic ASP pages.